 Invicta / Mirus

-Every aspect of the INVICTA is programmable to some degree: the IO ports meet or exceed the physical layer specifications, so that for example, the three rear BNC connectors are electrically isolated, capable of 75 ohm impedance match, two are programmable as input or output, and currently configured as two selectable SPDIF inputs.
-(Because that is what selected reviewers agreed made sense – if it turns out customers want Word Sync, Clock and Data – which was initially considered – then a simple software upgrade will create that).
-Furthermore the HDMI interface allows users to display files stored on the SD card and in future it will be possible to implement I2S over HDMI, HD OSD output, even ultimately HDMI Audio input if technology moves in this direction.
+The INVICTA provides users with the ability to program every aspect to some extent.
+For example, the IO ports meet or exceed the physical layer specifications, so that for example, the three rear BNC connectors are electrically isolated, capable of 75 ohm impedance match, two are programmable as input or output, and currently configured as two selectable SPDIF inputs.
+These features are available because reviewers wanted it.
+If customers prefer elements such as Clock and Data, Word Sync, etc., then an easy software upgrade can create that.
+Furthermore the HDMI interface allows users to display files stored on the SD card, and in future it will be possible to implement I2S over HDMI, HD OSD output, even ultimately HDMI Audio input if technology moves in this direction.

 Even though the INVICTA is a complex, highly reconfigurable product that may please your intellect, remember that this is secondary: it is first a machine to move you emotionally with superb sound.